Contact a lawyer now

 Step 4: Respond to the Petition

 Your spouse has 30 days to respond to your petition.
 If they do not respond, you can ask the court to grant you a divorce without their consent.
-However, if your spouse does respond, you will need to negotiate with them or go to court to resolve any issues that are outstanding.
+However, if your spouse does respond, you will need to negotiate with them or go to court to resolve any outstanding issues.

 Step 5: Finalize the Divorce

 Once all of the issues have been resolved, you will need to finalize your divorce.
 This will involve a hearing in front of a judge.
-At the hearing, the judge will review your case and make a decision about whether to grant your divorce.
+At the hearing, the judge will review your case and decide whether to grant your divorce.

 Step 6: Receive Your Divorce Certificate